gaehlerm/SoftwareEngineering/README.md

 if obj.id == 24:
 	# ...
 ```

 Now if you add one more class instance before this line, the counter will be different and the test will break.
 If you have a good intuition for code you might also have realized that this `24` is a very strange number showing up out of the blue.
 There has to be something wrong about it.

 ## Getter and setter functions

 In Java, it is common practice to define a class and make all its variables private.
 The developer clicks a button in the IDE and public getter and setter methods are automatically generated.
 For each private variable, it creates a setter and getter method to access and change the variable.
-This is extremely wide spread and in my opinion a very bad habit.
+This is extremely wide spread and in my opinion an absolutely terrible habit.
 There's also a point in the C++ core guidelines that says that supports my claim.
 You should "Avoid trivial getter and setter functions".
 [C.131 Cpp guidelines, C++ Core Guidelines explained (Rainer Grimm)]

 Here we distinguish here between the different types of classes.

 ### Data classes

 In data classes all variables are public.
 Everyone can work with the variables directly.
 There is no need for setter or getter functions.
-Just access the variables.
+Just access the variables directly.

-The Java people claim that this was bad because you had to decouple everything.
+The Java people may claim that this is bad because you had to decouple everything.
 They were decoupling the implementation of the class (the variable) from the interface (the getter and setter).
 Well, yes, they do decouple them.
 But they might have never really thought about the outcome.
 They decouple in a strictly worse manner than just giving raw access to the class variables.

 Let me make an example.
 We have again the class `Bottle`.
-We look only at the variable `_size`, for this discussion we don't need more than one variable.
+We look only at the private variable `_size` (the underscore indicates private variables in Python), for this discussion we don't need more than one variable.
 Now first of all, it's worth mentioning that in the normal data class, `size` is a public variable while in the version with getters and setters, it becomes a private variable `_size`.
 Accessing it should be done only through the getter and setter function, that's the whole idea behind it.
 ```Py
 class Bottle
    def get_size(self):